Suburban Gardens

+Major amusement park in Washington, D.C.

 Suburban Gardens was the first and only major amusement park within Washington, D.C.
 Located at 50th and Hayes Streets, NE, in the Deanwood neighborhood near the National Training School for Women and Girls, Suburban Gardens opened in 1921 and was in operation for almost two decades.
 It was a welcome site for African Americans who were excluded by whites from Glen Echo Amusement Park in nearby Maryland.